bobfang1992/personal-blog/content/blog/2022-09-04-cpp-compiation/index.md

 # Bonus thoughts

-Look at these two techniques together, I am wondering if C++ has a fundamentally too simple solution to the “interface/implementation” problem.
+Looking at these two techniques together, I am wondering if C++ has a fundamentally too simple solution to the “interface/implementation” problem.
 Other compiled language seems to all adopt modules (see 2 in Acknowledgement).
 Gladly C++ 20 introduced modules.
 Although it has not been widely adopted yet this might give us a chance to get away from using includes, which are simply text replacement.
 I will try find more about modules and make another post some time.

 # Acknowledgement